+86 1510-529-7925 [email protected]

 Editing in my hotel room late at night after shooting all day.

-The final advice that I will give for exposure is how to chimpy correctly in the pit.
+TThe final advice that I will give for exposure is how to chimp correctly in the pit.
 Chimping is not about checking focus.
-You got to trust your camera’s autofocus.
+You have to trust your camera’s autofocus.
 Chimping is all about checking your exposure.
-If you are not sure if your exposure is correct, you chimp with the last shot very quickly, you just preview the image on the screen and check to see if you are over or underexposed.
-You don’t zoom in, you don’t check composition, you only have time to check the exposure.
+If you are not sure if your exposure is correct, you quickly chimp the last shot.
+You just preview the image on the screen and check to see if you are over or underexposed.
+You don’t zoom in, you don’t check composition; you only have time to check the exposure.
 A quick chimp should be less than one second.
 Any longer than that and you are missing shots on the stage.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

-后海大鲨鱼乐队 Never trusts your camera’s meter.
+后海大鲨鱼乐队 Never trust your camera’s meter.
 When shooting this artist, my camera meter kept telling me that I was way underexposed, it kept telling me that I was about 5 stops under.
 I trusted my eye and my eye was much more accurate than the camera meter.
-When artists were white clothing on stage and have a huge LED screen behind them, there is just no way your camera can meter for this correctly
+When artists wear white clothing on stage and you have a huge LED screen behind them, there is just no way your camera can meter for this correctly

-To round this up, you use the Rule of 4 to set up the basic exposure, then once you got the basic exposure set, you ride your shutter speed higher or lower as the light changes.
-Use your eyes as it shoots.
-If the lights look like it is getting brighter, you increase the shutter speed, if it is getting darker, you decrease the shutter speed until you are uncomfortable and then you reach for aperture or ISO to help you.
-But you always ride the shutter for as long as possible.
-But use common sense, if you are shooting in a very dark environment, and then they put on a lot of stage lights, don’t raise your shutter speed to 4000, if your shutter speed is that high, then it is time to drop your ISO down.
-You have got to learn to guess the exposure values just using your eyes.
+To round this up, use the Rule of 4 to set up the basic exposure.
+Once you have the basic exposure set, adjust your shutter speed higher or lower as the light changes.
+Use your eyes as you shoot.
+If the lights look like they are getting brighter, increase the shutter speed; if it is getting darker, decrease the shutter speed until you are uncomfortable, and then adjust the aperture or ISO to help you.
+But always adjust the shutter for as long as possible.
+Use common sense—if you are shooting in a very dark environment and then they put on a lot of stage lights, don’t raise your shutter speed to 1/4000.
+If your shutter speed is that high, then it is time to drop your ISO down.
+You have to learn to guess the exposure values just using your eyes.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

 You should always be shooting and working during a show.
 Shot and move.
-There are always more photos to shot, you just got to find the angles and the exposures that will work.
+There are always more photos to be shot, you just have to find the angles and the exposures that will work.

-Guessing exposure values used to be easy for people who came from the film world and there cameras had no meters in them.
-They had a well-trained eye for exposures and they could set their cameras very quickly.
+Guessing exposure values used to be easy for people who came from the film world and whose cameras had no meters.
+They had a well-trained eye for exposures and could set their cameras very quickly.
 A lot of street photographers today live by the Sunny 16 rule to set their exposures.
 Train your eye to do this.
-It is not that hard to do and you can learn to do it quickly.
-If you are sitting in a room or walking somewhere, ask yourself what ISO would you use here, and what shutter speed and aperture to get the exposure.
-Guess it and then either take out a camera and see what its meter gives you or I often use a light meter app on my phone to check the exposure.
-I do this almost every day when I am sitting on a bus on the train.
+It is not that hard to learn, and you can do it quickly.
+If you are sitting in a room or walking somewhere, ask yourself what ISO you would use, and what shutter speed and aperture you would set to get the exposure.
+Guess it, and then either take out a camera and see what its meter gives you, or use a light meter app on your phone to check the exposure.
+I do this almost every day when I am sitting on a bus or train.
 As photographers, we have to train like any other kind of artist.
 I will do another lesson in the future about training in photography.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

 But that is all for today.
-We covered the basics on how to set up and shooting in manual mode in a concert or music festival, but these rules apply to all kinds of photography.
+We covered the basics of how to set up and shoot in manual mode at a concert or music festival, but these rules apply to all kinds of photography.
 If you can shoot a concert or festival in full manual mode, you can shoot anything.
-Next week we will look at the basic workflow of a concert shot.
-From preparing for the shoot, shooting the gig and the basic workflow of processing and delivery the images to your clients.
+Next week, we will look at the basic workflow of a concert shoot: from preparing for the shoot, capturing the gig, to processing and delivering the images to your clients.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3